DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/04-AI Chatbot/04-solution.md

 ### 2️⃣ Create/Use the existing Storage account (this will be source of our custom data)

 **TIP**: The source of your data can be Fabric or Data Lake Gen2 from the previous challenges, but that will involve some additional steps to fulfill and might require some extra efforts to set the same up.
-Since we are time bound, we will just use the Dimension Xls (which will be converted to csv/txt here) for the purpose of this challenge.
+Since we are time-bound, we will just use the Dimension Xls (which will be converted to csv/txt here) for the purpose of this challenge.
 If you were able to successfully finish the first 3 challenges, you already have 3 Dim xls files with you in Fabric Lakehouse and can convert the files to CSV (using a dataflow to transform, then a data copy pipeline to copy from Fabric to the new storage account) and upload them into the storage account we are going to create below.

 First, use a dataflow Gen2 transformation on the files.
 Second step is to convert the transformed files to csv using the snippet in a notebook: